 Nearly every single electronic circuit requires a separate power supply, which is often in the form of a battery or a rectified power supply.
-In this article we are going to discuss how to make small transformers which are typically applied in mains-operated power supplies, such as step down transformers
+In this article we are going to discuss how to make small basic transformers which are typically applied in mains-operated power supplies, such as step down transformers

 This will likely help electronic hobbyists to develop and build their very own transformers based on their particular demands.
 Within the next pages, a simplified layout method is presented in order to achieve satisfactorily developed transformers.
 On the other hand, the design process may be a subject of some experimentation.

 The tables presented in this article trim computations short which help the designer to find the appropriate size of wire or even core lamination.
 Exclusively pertinent data and calculations are supplied here to ensure that the designer is absolutely not baffled by unwanted details.